Holland (album): Leftover

 Among the outtakes, "We Got Love" is an anti-apartheid song by Blondie Chaplin, Fataar, and Love that was dropped from the album's track listing to make way for "Sail On, Sailor".
 A live recording of "We Got Love" was included on the album The Beach Boys In Concert (1973).
 "Hard Time" (not to be confused with another song with the title) was written by Chaplin and recorded on October 4.
 "Pa, Let Her Go Out", written by Brian, was an alternate set of lyrics for the "Better Get Back in Bed" section of the fairy tale.
 In 2006, a user on a Beach Boys message board shared a recording of Brian singing "Little Children (Daddy Dear)" and "Susie Cincinnati" at a piano, recorded using a tape machine the user lent to Wilson while in Holland.
 All the songs listed were released on the 2022 archival box set Sail On Sailor – 1972.
-Only one song from the sessions, "Lazy Lizzie", remains unreleased to this day.
+One song from the sessions, "Lazy Lizzie", was released on We Gotta Groove: The Brother Studio Years.

 "Carry Me Home" was written by Dennis, who shared the lead vocal with Chaplin.
 Stebbins refers to the song as "the most expressive of emotional pain" of any Beach Boys songs.
 Dennis explained to an interviewer, "I wrote a song intended for Holland about Vietnam.
 I got the image of a soldier—me—dying in a ditch, and I ended up doing a song about it.
 The soldier began feeling, 'Why the hell am I here?'
 Then the coldness started move up his body, from his feet to his legs, to his chest ... until he was dead.
 See?
 It was too negative!
 How could I put that on a Beach Boys album?"
 The song would have been released on the 2013 box set Made in California had there not already been a large number of Dennis songs on the compilation.
 Brother Records archive manager Alan Boyd said, "We also felt a little uncomfortable with the idea of at this point in time of Dennis singing (recites lyrics), 'Please God don't let me die'."
 The song eventually was released fifty years after being recorded, as a teaser single for the Sail On Sailor boxset, which it was also included in.